 Social assistance is provided through Ontario Works.
-To apply, call the local intake department at 519-759-7009.
-You will need to provide: personal information including your full name, date of birth, Social Insurance Number, health card number, etc.; personal information for each of your children; the address of where you will be living; the amount you will be paying in rent; any income you will be receiving.
+To apply call 519-759-7009 or go online to www.sada.mcss.gov.on.ca.You will need to provide: personal information including your full name, date of birth, Social Insurance Number, health card number, etc.; personal information for each of your children: the address of where you will be living; the amount you will be paying in rent; any income you will be receiving.

 You will be given the date, time and location of an appointment with a case manager.
-(If you are in Brantford or Brant County, you will most likely be asked to report to the Brantford office at 220 Colborne Street.)
+(If you are in Brantford or Brant County, you will most likely be asked to report to the Brantford office at 225 Colborne Street Unit 101)

-You will also receive a drug card, which will cover the cost of some prescription medicine.
-Note that you cannot apply to Ontario Works until you know where you will be living.
+You will also have access to drug benefits through your health card. which will cover the cost of some prescription medicine.